-A Sponsor Licence is generally required by an employer who wishes to employ a skilled worker from outside the UK.
-As of 31 December 2020, a licence is also required to hire non-settled EEA nationals.
+A Sponsor Licence application has to be made by an employer who wishes to hire foreign skilled workers from outside the UK.
+As of 31 December 2020, a sponsorship licence is required to hire non-settled EEA nationals.

 The first type of licence is a “Worker licence” and is suitable for employers who have long-term job offers.
 This licence is split into four different categories depending on the type of vacancy available.
 These categories are:

 - Skilled Worker – the role must meet the job suitability requirements

 - Senior or Specialist Worker visa – for multinational companies which need to transfer established employees to the UK, previously intra-company Transfer visa.

 - Minister of Religion – for people coming to work for a religious organisation